 The “Guideline for the Format and Content of the Chemistry, Manufacturing, and Controls Section of an Application” cited in the DMF Guidance has been withdrawn.
-DMFs may be submitted following the format recommended in the "Guidance for Industry M4Q: The CTD - Quality" (CTD-Q) and the “Draft Guidance for Industry Submitting Marketing Applications According to the ICH-CTD Format —General Considerations” (CTD Guidance)
+DMFs should be submitted following the format recommended in the "Guidance for Industry M4Q: The CTD - Quality" (CTD-Q) and the “Draft Guidance for Industry Submitting Marketing Applications According to the ICH-CTD Format —General Considerations” (CTD Guidance).

 Companies may convert an existing DMF in non-CTD format to CTD format.
 In such cases DMF holders are advised to submit an amendment containing all sections specified in the CTD format that are applicable to the material covered by the DMF.
 Each section should be complete and contain up-to-date information.
 For drug substances and excipients all sections of 3.2.S in Module 3 should be submitted.
 For drug products all sections of 3.2.P in Module 3 should be submitted.
 If there are any changes in the technical content of the DMF as a result of the reformatting, e.g. addition of new information, the cover letter for the new submission should specify what areas of technical information have been changed.

 Type III DMFs may be submitted in CTD format, treating the finished product as if it were a drug product. e.g. the Materials of construction would be in P.1, the finished packaging material release specification would be in P.5.

 DMFs in CTD format should follow the recommendations in the Appendix “Granularity” the ICH Harmonised Tripartite Guideline: Organisation Of The Common Technical Document For The Registration Of Pharmaceuticals For Human Use: M4.
 This supersedes the recommendation in the DMF Guidance.